 Home

-I have been awarded the NSF Linguistics Program's Doctoral Dissertation Research Improvement grant #2314344 for Doctoral Dissertation Research: Nominal and deverbal morphology in an endangered language (i.e. A'ingae).
+I was awarded the NSF Linguistics Program's Doctoral Dissertation Research Improvement grant #2314344 for Doctoral Dissertation Research: Nominal and deverbal morphology in an endangered language (i.e. A'ingae).

-My work has been published in Natural Language & Linguistic Theory, Phonology, the Journal of Semantics, Language and Linguistics Compass, Glossa, Language Documentation and Description, and an edited Language Science Press volume.
+My work has been published in Linguistic Inquiry, Natural Language & Linguistic Theory, Phonology, IEEE Transactions on Artificial Intelligence, the Journal of Semantics, the Journal of Linguistics, Language and Linguistics Compass (twice), Glossa: A Journal of General Linguistics, Language Documentation and Description, and an edited Language Science Press volume.